 Conversely, if your hair seems to gulp conditioners effortlessly, hardly ever feeling weighed down, yet frequently appears dry and brittle, you’re probably dealing with high porosity hair.

 Life—and hair—is rarely black and white.
 It’s entirely plausible to have a melange of porosity levels across your head.
-You might find low porosity hair sprouting from the roots, transition to a normal porosity mid-shaft, and discover high porosity towards the ends.6 This complexity necessitates a more nuanced approach to hair care.
+You might find low porosity hair sprouting from the roots, transitioning to a normal mid-shaft, and discovering high porosity towards the ends.6 This complexity necessitates a more nuanced approach to hair care.

 Ultimately, tuning into what your hair is telling you is invaluable.
-While tests and professional consultations can offer guidance, nothing replaces the daily dialogue you have with your hair.
+While tests and professional consultations can offer guidance, nothing replaces your daily dialogue with your hair.
 Let your observations dictate the care routines and products you choose, ensuring a personalized strategy that respects your hair’s distinct personality.

 Now that you’re well-versed in decoding your hair’s signals, let’s dive into tailored strategies to help your hair flourish.